 Ransomware in 2020 is building off its strong year in 2019.
 In the first quarter of 2019, ransomware attacks rose 118% over the prior year, according to a McAfee report.
-And even though the overall count of attacks by Q3 of 2019 was slightly less than 2018, ransomware strikes against cities, schools, hospitals and public organizations rose significantly.
+And even though the overall count of attacks by Q3 of 2019 was slightly less than in 2018, ransomware strikes against cities, schools, hospitals, and public organizations rose significantly.
 That trend continues into 2020.

 Online Shopping Presents Variety of Offers for Ill-Intentioned RaaS Buyers

 Thanks to the great success threat actors are having, more ransomware groups are emerging.
 Would-be users have a wide selection of ransomware packages for sale on the dark web’s black market.
 It’s a lot like buying software the regular way, complete with add-ons, support, and payment plans, except the purchase is for a criminal product for criminal purposes.